Tomsh3/Digital-Logic-Design-Projects/README.md

   * Pocket dictionary: an implementation of Fano-Elias encoding
   * Approximate membership and a simple cache

-In eah file there is 'README' file with more details about each project.
+In each file there is a 'README' file with more details about each project.
 All the projects were made in 'Logisim' software.